svsudharshan/add-tradingview-alerts-tool/README.md

 tradingview:
   # The chart which has the indicator you'd like to use
   chartUrl: https://www.tradingview.com/chart/WS5uK1l5/
+  # timeframe could be 1,5,15, 60,120 etc. This will change chart timeframe to set time frame before applying the alert.
+  timeframe: 1
 alert:
   indicator: MTF Deviation
   signal: Tier1 long